International Air Transport Association: History

 IATA was formed in April 1945 in Havana, Cuba.
 It is the successor to the International Air Traffic Association, which was formed in 1919 at The Hague, Netherlands.
 At its founding, IATA consisted of 57 airlines from 31 countries.
-Much of IATA's early work was technical and IATA provided input to the newly created International Civil Aviation Organization (ICAO), which was reflected in the annexes of the Chicago Convention, the international treaty that still governs international air transport.
+Much of IATA's early work was technical and IATA provided input to the newly created International Civil Aviation Organization (ICAO), which was reflected in the annexes of the Chicago Convention in 1944, the international treaty that still governs international air transport.

 The Chicago Convention did not result in a consensus on the economic regulation of the airline industry.
 According to Warren Koffler, IATA was formed to fill the resulting void and provide international air carriers with a mechanism to fix prices.

 In the late 1940s, IATA started holding conferences to fix prices for international air travel.
 IATA secretary J.G Gazdik stated that the organization aimed to fix prices at reasonable levels, with due regard being paid to the cost of operations, in order to ensure reasonable profits for airlines.

-In 1947 at a time when many airlines were government-owned and loss-making, IATA operated as a cartel, charged by the governments with setting a constrained fare structure that avoided price competition.
+In 1947, at a time when many airlines were government-owned and loss-making, IATA operated as a cartel, charged by the governments with setting a constrained fare structure that avoided price competition.
 The first Traffic Conference was held in 1947 in Rio de Janeiro and reached unanimous agreement on some 400 resolutions.
 IATA Director-General William Hildred recounted that about 200 of the resolutions at the Rio de Janeiro conference were related to establishing a uniform structure for tariffs charged for international air transportation.

 The American Civil Aeronautics Board did not intervene to stop IATA's price fixing, and in 1954 law professor Louis B. Schwartz condemned the board's inaction as an "abdication of judicial responsibility".
 The Economist lambasted IATA's connivance with governments to fix prices and compared IATA with medieval guilds.

 In the early 1950s IATA's price fixing regime forced airlines to attempt to differentiate themselves through the quality of their passenger experience.
 IATA responded by imposing strict limits on the quality of airline service.
 In 1958, IATA issued a formal ruling barring airlines from serving economy passengers sandwiches with "luxurious" ingredients.
-The economist Walter Adams observed that the limited service competition permitted by IATA tended to merely to divert traffic from one air carrier to another without at the same time enlarging the overall air transport market.
+The economist Walter Adams observed that the limited service competition permitted by IATA tended to merely divert traffic from one air carrier to another without at the same time enlarging the overall air transport market.

 From 1956 to 1975, IATA resolutions capped travel agent commissions at 7% of the airline ticket price.
 Legal scholar Kenneth Elzinga argued that IATA's commission cap harmed consumers by decreasing the incentive for travel agents to offer improved service to consumers.

+By the late 1970s, IATA's price fixing regime was seen as unattractive by many airlines.
+As a result, major airlines, like Singapore Airlines and Pan Am, chose to forgo IATA membership.